-The overwhelming growth of data volumes across various industries has created a need for decision-makers and data visualization tools with greater accuracy, to understand the data with graphics.
+The overwhelming growth of data volumes across various industries has created a need for decision makers and data visualization tools with greater accuracy, to understand the data with graphics.

-Benefits in IT Projects
+Benefits of Using Tableau Server in IT Projects

-Almost every business uses some sort of Key Performing Indicators(KPIs) to monitor the performance of a project team, management, and employees.
-Here, Tableau provides the snapshots of live dashboards, so that they can be used to check the progress in the form of a graph.
+Almost every business uses some sort of key performance indicator (KPIs) to monitor the performance of a project team, management, and employees.
+Tableau Server provides snapshots of live dashboards so that they can be used to check the progress in the form of a graph.

-The Server allows you to add application programming interfaces (APIs) and tweak and play around with the dashboards by programming the visualizations and creating statistical models.
-You can customize Tableau Server interface and make it more fluid based on the requirements.
+Tableau Server allows you to add application programming interfaces (APIs) and tweak and play around with the dashboards by programming the visualizations and creating statistical models.
+You can customize the Tableau Server interface and make it more fluid based on the requirements.

-As compared to other BI tools, Tableau requires less computing power to execute complex queries and data models.
-Functions like Ask Data allow you to explore the data using Natural Language Processing (NLP).
-Also, the Tableau Server performance optimization system reduces the stress on graphics processing units white creating the visualizations.
+As compared to other BI tools, Tableau Server requires less computing power to execute complex queries and data models.
+Functions such as Ask Data allow you to explore data using Natural Language Processing (NLP).
+Tableau Server’s performance optimization system reduces the stress on graphics processing units white creating visualizations.

 Tableau Server Architecture